-Typically a rental car company itself is not liable for injuries or damages when one of the vehicles it owns is involved in an accident unless the car accident was caused by a mechanical failure that can be linked to the company’s failure to properly maintain the vehicle.
+Typically, a rental car company is not liable for injuries or damages when one of the vehicles it owns is involved in an accident unless the car accident was caused by a mechanical failure that can be linked to the company’s failure to maintain the vehicle properly.

-In general, the insurance policy held by the person who caused the car accident should provide compensation for injuries and other damages in Illinois.
-If you’re driving and someone speeds through a red light and T-bones your car, that driver’s insurance coverage should be responsible to pay your bills.
+The insurance policy held by the person who caused the car accident should provide compensation for injuries and other damages in Illinois.
+If you’re driving and someone speeds through a red light and hits your car, that driver’s insurance coverage should be responsible for your bills.

-You may be able to apply some combination of those insurance coverages if the primary liability policy isn’t sufficient to compensate your medical bills and other costs, but there could be some legal process involved in determining which policy would be applied first and how other policies might factor into the mix.
+You may be able to apply some combination of those insurance coverages if the primary liability policy isn’t sufficient to compensate for your medical bills and other costs.
+Still, some legal process could be involved in determining which policy would be applied first and how different policies might factor into the mix.

 Establishing liability is essential in any rental car accident.
 However, the specific details of your case will determine who is responsible.
 When the rental driver is responsible for causing the accident, their insurance company may be required to cover a portion of your damages.
 In fact, the rental company in question may only be required to compensate up to the highest limits of the amount purchased by the rental car renter.

 Rental companies can only be held accountable for rental car accident injuries if the rental car company’s negligence is responsible for causing the victim’s damages.
 For instance, if a rental car is defective or malfunctioning, the company is responsible for ensuring the dangerous vehicle in question is not available to renters.